-If you’re in the red area, you need to start thinking about upgrading.
+If you’re in the red area, you probably need to consider getting a new Mac.

 3. What Versions Of macOS Are Available?

-Apple provide only the last three versions of macOS as an App Store download.
+Apple offer several older versions of macOS as App Store download.

 If you need any other version you will have to contact a third-party repair store.

 4. Can My Mac Handle The Upgrade?